StackVista/stackstate-docs/stackpacks/integrations/aws.md

 | Step Functions | State                     | Step Functions (All), Lambda Function, DynamoDB Table, SQS Queue, SNS Topic, ECS Cluster, Api Gateway Rest API |
 | Step Functions | State Machine             | Step Functions (All)                                                                                           |

-\* "All Supported Resources" means that relations will be made to any other resource on this list, should the resource type support it.
+**\* "All Supported Resources"** - relations will be made to any other resource on this list, should the resource type support it.

 #### Traces